syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/rich-text-editor/EJ2_ASP.MVC/getting-started.md

 * [How to change the editor type](./formation/)
 * [How to render the iframe](./iframe/)
 * [How to render the toolbar in inline mode](./inline-mode/)

+> You can refer to our [ASP.NET MVC Rich Text Editor](https://www.syncfusion.com/aspnet-mvc-ui-controls/wysiwyg-rich-text-editor) feature tour page for its groundbreaking feature representations.
+You can also explore our [ASP.NET MVC Rich Text Editor example](https://ej2.syncfusion.com/aspnetmvc/RichTextEditor/DefaultFunctionalities#/material) that shows how to render the rich text editor tools.